Sage/streamlinejs/README.md

   return fs.readFile(path, "utf8", _).split('\n').length;
 }
 ```
 You can also call streamline functions as if they were standard node functions.
-For example:
+For example, the lineCount function defined above can be called as follows from non-streamlined modules:

 ```javascript
 lineCount("README.md", function(err, result) {